attcs/Octree/docs/README.md

 * **Error handling**: OrthoTree is designed as a `noexcept`-only library.
 All public interfaces are marked `noexcept`, and no exceptions are thrown internally.
 If memory allocation fails (e.g., `std::bad_alloc`), the program will terminate.
 User-provided callbacks (entity testers, traversal procedures, priority calculators) **must not throw exceptions**; doing so will result in `std::terminate` being called.
 Errors are typically communicated through `std::optional` wrapped results or error capable structs as return values.
 * Header only implementation.
+* Node interface is not public by default.

 ## Adapt to your use-case